-Right-click on a section of text in which you want to insert a page break.
+Right-click on a component of text in which you want to insert a page break.
 Select "Add page-break above" from the context menu.

-You can add a comment using the context menu of the section.
-First click on the corresponding section.
+You can add a comment using the context menu of the component.
+First click on the corresponding component.
 With a right click the context menu appears by clicking on the "Comment" button.
 A window opens on the right side of the document, where you can write the comment and determine for which users it should be visible.

 Yes, by selecting only the users who should see the comment.

 You can also add more users later by clicking on the plus sign at the bottom of the opened conversation and entering the names of the users you want to add in the dialogue box that opens, see the following figure.